SchedulesDirect/mfdb-json/README.md

 -----
 Run the sd-utility.php script.

-If you've never used Schedules Direct before, you will be prompted to enter your username and password; otherwise, your username and password will be read from the "videosource" table in mythconverg.
+If you've never used the Schedules Direct JSON service before, you will be prompted to enter your username and password; otherwise, your username and password will be read from the "videosource" table in mythconverg.

 Add your headend to your Schedules Direct JSON-service account.
 (Your existing Schedules Direct information for the XML service isn't